HallaSurvivor/Blog/_posts/2025-06-06-IVT-not-constructive.md

 title: A Proof that there's No Constructive Proof of the Intermediate Value Theorem
 tags:
   - topos-theory
+  - sage
 ---

-The other day a first year was asking me some questions about categorical logic and constructive math, and he mentioned he'd never seen a proof that there's no constructive proof of the intermediate value theorem before (and he wasn't sure what such a proof would even look like).
+The other day my friend [Lucas Salim][15] was asking me some questions about categorical logic and constructive math, and he mentioned he'd never seen a proof that there's no constructive proof of the intermediate value theorem before.
 I showed him the usual counterexample, and since my recent [blog post][1] about choice was so quick to write I decided to quickly write up a post about this too, since I remember being confused by it back when I was first learning it.

 The key fact is <span class=defn>Soundness and Completeness</span> of the topos semantics of constructive logic.
 This says that